h8d13/PSK---Python-Starter-Kit/README.md

 exec()
 ```

-This is illustrative of course, but the idea is that you can easily use soemthing in something else?
+This is illustrative of course, but the idea is that you can easily use something in something else?

-Now run the world.py file and it will use the def from hello.py
+**Better exercise is to do a calculator with a main file, operations file and state file**

 ---